 Two of the most important books I've ever read are about the Objective-C language, and the Cocoa Touch UI Framework.
 If you want to be taken seriously as a native iOS developer, I highly recommend checking out these books for yourself.
 Here are some links to the latest editions.

 Once I achieved a general idea of what I was doing in Xcode, it wasn't long after that I had the source code for Blade of Betrayal in an Xcode project.
 The initial results were underwhelming.
-It involved a lot of crashes, commenting out huge blocks of code, re-compiling, more crashes, then
+It involved a lot of crashes, commenting out huge blocks of code, re-compiling, more crashes, then even more crashes

 .
 I was pretty excited when it finally didn't crash, and I could see some remnant of graphics being displayed on the iPhone simulator.